tobega/tailspin-v0/TailspinReference.md

 _Possible future directions_: There may be some default behaviour applied if no matching matcher is found, perhaps to just deconstruct the object and sent its children to the matchers in turn.
-A special token may be introduced to specifically indicate that output is squashed, perhaps a [sink](#sinks) called `void`.

 #### Defined templates
 Templates can be defined with an identifier as a top-level statement or inside another templates object.